Preclinical integration, 4.5 creditsPreklinisk integration, 4.5 hp

 Teaching consists of lectures and seminars.
 Compulsory diary reflections according to instructions.

-Grades on module 1 are Fail (U) or Pass (G).
-To require the grade Pass on module 1, Pass is required on both oral and written examination.
+Grades on Part 1 are Fail (U) or Pass (G).
+To require the grade Pass on Part 1, Pass is required on both oral and written examination.

 The oral examination measures knowledge and skills different from that of written assignments.
 The oral examination is structured around broad themes that should be illuminated, based on the knowledge base of the first semesters.
 The ability to discuss psychological, biological, scientific, ethical and professional aspects in connection with the current theme is particularly important.
 Oral examination takes place in groups of about six students and about three teachers.
 The teachers should, together, represent both pre-clinical and clinical skills.
 Failed oral presentation is supplemented according to instructions from examiner.